FC - Francisco Carolinum

-The FC - Francisco Carolinum continuously realises special exhibitions, whereby the programme includes personal exhibitions as well as thematic projects.
+The Francisco Carolinum continuously realises special exhibitions, whereby the programme includes personal exhibitions as well as thematic projects.
 It acts as a co-organiser of numerous exhibitions both domestic and abroad.
 These activities result in projects, for example, in cooperation with the Fotohof in Salzburg, with the photographic collection of the SK-Stiftung Kultur in Cologne and most recently the Center for Creative Photography, Tucson in the USA, the Museum Kunstpalast in Dusseldorf and Kunstforum Ostdeutsche Galerie, Regensburg.

 At the suggestion of its Vice President Adalbert Stifter in 1854, the Oberösterreichischer Kunstverein decided not only to orient exhibitions towards but also purchase artworks for the expansion of its own “Landesgalerie”, in order to thereby make a contribution towards the “Erbauung und Bildung des Bürgertums” [The edification and education of the bourgeoisie] and “Volke allzeit die Anschauung guter, ernster Kunst als bestes Erziehungs- und Veredelungsmittel zu ermöglichen” [enable people at all times to be able to view good, serious art as the best means to be educated and refined].
 As the first work in May 1855, it acquired the large format painting “Schiffbruch an der Insel Capraja im Ligurischen Meere” [Shipwreck on the island of Capraia in the Ligurian Sea] by the “extraordinary landscape and marine painter” Hermann Mevius of the at that time highly esteemed Dusseldorf School.